You can deploy the vCenter Server appliance to manage your vSphere environment.

 |administrator@your_domain_name||Use this user name for vCenter Single Sign-On login.

 You set the password while creating the vCenter Single Sign-On domain.
-You create a vCenter Single Sign-On domain during the deployment of a vCenter Server Appliance with an embedded Platform Services Controller or the first Platform Services Controller instance in a new vCenter Single Sign-On domain.
+You create a vCenter Single Sign-On domain during the deployment of a vCenter Server appliance in a new vCenter Single Sign-On domain.

 After you create a vCenter Single Sign-On domain, only the administrator@your_domain_name user has the privileges required to log in to vCenter Single Sign-On and vCenter Server.